ypinhsuan/tp/docs/UserGuide.md

 * `find-class CS2100 lab`<br>
   `find-student bernice yu`<br>
   `find-attendance c\1 l\1 s\1 w\10`<br>
-  Shows the attendance of the 1st student in the 1st lesson of the first class in the results of the find command.<br>
+  Shows the attendance of the 1st student in the 1st lesson of the 1st class in the results of the find command.<br>
   Attendance shown is for week 10.

 * `list-student c\1`<br>
   `find-attendance c\1 l\1 s\2 w\5`<br>
-  Shows the attendance of the 2nd student in the 1st lesson of the first class in the results of the list command.<br>
+  Shows the attendance of the 2nd student in the 1st lesson of the 1st class in the results of the list command.<br>
   Attendance shown is for week 5.

 <div markdown="block" class="alert alert-info">